shuv1337/openmux/README.md

 ### Mouse
 - `Click` - Focus pane
 - `Click tab` - Switch to stacked pane (in stacked mode)
+- `Scroll wheel` - Scroll through terminal history (when not in alternate screen apps like vim)
+- `Click scrollbar` - Jump to position in scrollback
+- `Drag scrollbar` - Scroll through history by dragging

 ### Prefix Mode (Ctrl+b, 2s timeout)
 - `n` or `Enter` - New pane